0 Items

 Ensure the work surface is flat and level:

-• Place an alloy work tray on a level work surface to keep the printed labels stable during resin application.
+• Place an alloy work tray on a level surface to keep your items stable during resin application — whether you’re doming printed graphics, vinyl lettering, cut shapes, or decorative inlays.

-• Resin flow is gravity-assisted, and surface tension at the label edges prevents overflow.
+• Resin flow is gravity-assisted, and surface tension at the edges of your design helps prevent overflow.

-• The viscosity of the resin helps stop it from spilling over the edges as long as it is not applied too thickly.
+• The viscosity of the resin helps contain it within the design’s borders, as long as it’s not applied too thickly.

-• An unlevel surface can cause uneven resin distribution and potential overflow, compromising the quality of the doming process.
+• An uneven surface can cause resin to pool, overflow, or cure unevenly — all of which can affect the quality of the finish.

-Prepare the labels properly to ensure a smooth doming process:
+Prepare your materials properly to ensure a smooth doming process:

-• Ensure each label is flat before applying the resin.
+• Ensure all areas to be domed are flat and well-adhered before applying the resin.

-• Inspect the labels for any dust, debris, or moisture droplets, as these can adversely affect the curing process.
+• Check the surface for dust, debris, or moisture — these can interfere with the resin flow and curing process.

 Follow these steps to correctly apply your mixer to the resin cartridge: